NIH-NCPI/ncpi-fhir-ig/input/pagecontent/FHIR_Basics.md

+### Test to see if preview deploy is broken
+This is a test

 While this IG assumes that the reader is already proficient with FHIR resources and the overall model, basic overview will be provided here for key concepts that are heavily relied upon throughout the IG itself.

 ### External Resources To Learn more